Taking Time To Reflect: my thoughts on my business so far

 This week I was reflecting on what I can offer my clients.

-I work with mothers who want to build a business.
+I work with women who want to build a business.
 Who want to be their own boss and find a way to earn a decent, flexible income that suits themselves and their families.

 But who am I to do that?